sgladkoff/goldpan-ru/docs/interpretisto.md

 - Communication features: Links to **Interpretisto** Meeting Rooms can be sent out to participants via e-mail, with the date and time of the scheduled event.
 Group chat, screen sharing and interpreting language selection features are available.
 - Interpreting: The platform provides multichannel audio streaming to support simultaneous translation into several languages in parallel.
 Interpreters have their own standard controls.
 They are able to see each other, communicate, pass controls, be on air at different times, and see the public event chat.

-## Before You Start
+## Conference Roles

+**Interpretisto** enables its users to participate in conferences in a variety of roles.
+The role each user gets is determined by the link or code provided to them.

+- Presenter: the role for a presenter during a webinar-style conference (Fucntions);
+- Participant: the role for an equal participant during a meeting-style conference (Fucntions);
+- Interpreter: the role of an interpreter, essential for any multilingual conference (Fucntions);
+- Attendee (Event Remote): the role of an attendee during a webinar-style conference (Fucntions);
+- Attendee (Event Local): the role that has been created as an interpretation aid for users intending to attend foreign-language conferences physically (Fucntions);

+## Technical Requirements

-An Internet connection with a 5 mbps up/down (or higher) bandwidth is recommended, with a Firefox 60+ or a Chrome 74+ web browser.
+An Internet connection with a 5 mbps up/down (or higher) bandwidth is recommended,

+A Firefox 60+ or a Chrome 74+ web browser is recommended for using **Interpretisto**.

+You can log in to an existing conference simply by using an Interpretisto link you have been provided.
+If you've been provided a conference code instead of a link, you can enter it in the **Enter Conference Code** field.

 If you have a speaking role, connect your headset and camera and enable your browser to access them prior to entering **Interpretisto**.
 Choose an environment without background noise, and with good lighting if you're using a camera.
 Remember to keep your microphone muted until it's your turn to speak.

-You can log in to an existing conference simply by using an Interpretisto link you have been provided.
-Depending on your role, you may be asked to provide a username or an interpreting language.

-If you've been provided a conference code instead of a link, you can enter it in the **Enter Conference Code** field.

-## Conference Roles

-**Interpretisto** enables its users to participate in conferences in a variety of roles.
-The role each user gets is determined by the link or code provided to them.

-It's important to note that the **Interpretisto** UI is adaptive, and will adjust to the available hardware and software, as well as conference settings.
-If your device does not have a connected webcam or another source of video streaming, the Video Streaming button will not appear in your UI even if your role enables video streaming.
+- Presenter: an Internet connection with a 5 mbps up/down (or higher) bandwidth is recommended;
+- Participant:
+- Interpreter:
+- Attendee (Event Remote):
+- Attendee (Event Local):

+## Available Functions, Inputs and Outputs

+**Interpretisto** provides a unique set of available functions for each user role, as all of them differ in the types of data they can stream and receive.

 ### Presenter

-The role for a presenter during a webinar-style conference.

 As a **Presenter**, you can stream your video and audio, as well as share your screen, if your **On Air** switch is on.
 You cannot see or hear other participants or access the chat.